-Before Entering CN Right-of-Way .1

-- Before entering CN right-of-way, Contractors shall: - Undertake in writing, before commencing any activities whatsoever on the site, to respect these safety guidelines. - .2 Submit to and have reviewed by CN the Contractor's Safety Program and those of Subcontractors before any activity begins at the site.
-Authority to commence work will be authorized only once this step has been completed. - Provide a full-time Safety Officer at the site for the duration of the work, as required by the governing authorities.
-When a full-time Safety Officer is not required, the Contractor shall indicate to CN in writing the name of the person responsible for enforcing the safety program at the site, as well as his/her alternate.

-.2 Start-Up Meeting

-- Attend a start-up meeting with CN Representatives prior to mobilizing on site.
-The agenda of this meeting shall include as a minimum the following topics: - Review of CN policies. .1 - .2 Review of Contractor's obligations. - Review of Contractor's safety programs. - Review and planning of project activities. .4 - .5 Ensuring compliance with laws and regulations. - .6 Initial briefing session planning. - Railway protection planning. - .2 Take and submit a copy of the start-up meeting minutes to the CN Representatives within 10 days of the meeting date. - .3 The Contractor shall communicate all information discussed at the meeting to its foremen and others responsible for Contract execution, including Subcontractors.

-.3 Initial Briefing Session

-- Hold an initial briefing session with all people having access to the site. .1 - .2 Inform all employees of the safety program and all instructions applicable to the work site, including all emergency procedures and CN safety guidelines. - Hold a daily briefing session with all persons engaged in work that may .3 interfere with rail operations.
+- .1 Before Entering CN Right-of-Way - Before entering CN right-of-way, Contractors shall: - .1 Undertake in writing, before commencing any activities whatsoever on the site, to respect these safety guidelines. - .2 Submit to and have reviewed by CN the Contractor's Safety Program and those of Subcontractors before any activity begins at the site.
+Authority to commence work will be authorized only once this step has been completed. - .3 Provide a full-time Safety Officer at the site for the duration of the work, as required by the governing authorities.
+When a full-time Safety Officer is not required, the Contractor shall indicate to CN in writing the name of the person responsible for enforcing the safety program at the site, as well as his/her alternate. - .2 Start-Up Meeting - .1 Attend a start-up meeting with CN Representatives prior to mobilizing on site.
+The agenda of this meeting shall include as a minimum the following topics: - .1 Review of CN policies. - .2 Review of Contractors' obligations. - .3 Review of Contractors' safety programs. - .4 Review and planning of project activities. - .5 Ensuring compliance with laws and regulations. - .6 Initial briefing session planning. - .7 Railway protection planning. - .2 Take and submit a copy of the start-up meeting minutes to the CN Representatives within 10 days of the meeting date. - .3 The Contractor shall communicate all information discussed at the meeting to its foremen and others responsible for Contract execution, including Subcontractors. - .3 Initial Briefing Session - .1 Hold an initial briefing session with all people having access to the site. - .2 Inform all employees of the safety program and all instructions applicable to the work site, including all emergency procedures and CN safety guidelines. - .3 Hold a daily briefing session with all persons engaged in work that may interfere with rail operations.
 The Protecting Foreman shall attend these briefings.
-Procedures for protection against rail traffic shall be reviewed. - The agenda of the initial briefing session shall be reviewed by CN .4 Representatives and shall include as a minimum the following topics: - Track protection.
+Procedures for protection against rail traffic shall be reviewed. - .4 The agenda of the initial briefing session shall be reviewed by CN Representatives and shall include as a minimum the following topics: - .1 Track protection. - .2 Policy to prevent workplace alcohol and drug problems. - .3 Emergency procedure. - .4 First-aid facility. - .5 Rescue procedure.